w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 as sampling, trace level etc. These flags are recommendations given by the caller rather than strict rules to follow for three reasons:

-1. Trust and abuse
+1. Trust and abuse.
-2. Bug in caller
+2. Bug in caller.
 3. Different load between caller service and callee service might force callee to down sample.

+You can find more in security section of this specification.

 Like other fields, `trace-flags` is hex-encoded.
 For example, all 8 flags set would be `ff` and no flags set would be `00`.